Acharya Institutes: Accreditation

 AIT is accredited by the National Board of Accreditation (NBA).
 It was the first college of the Visvesvaraya Technological University to start an undergraduate course in Mechatronics in Karnataka.
 It is one of the seven colleges in Karnataka to be funded by the World Bank and receives endowments from the VTU to carry out research in both its undergraduate and postgraduate departments.

 In 2024, Acharya Institute of Graduate Studies received an A+ grade from the National Assessment and Accreditation Council (NAAC).

 In May 2024, Acharya BM Reddy College achieved an A+ grade in NAAC accreditation.

-Industry Partnerships

-Acharya Institutes has linked with high-ranking MNCs to make students industry-ready.

 Events and Championships

 Acharya won the overall championship in "Rangasourabha 2024".

-Cadet Keerthi Patel, from Acharya Mechanical Engineering, 9 KAR NCC Battalion, reached the Top 5 nationally for “RollMate X” and attended the Vijayawada camp.
+Cadet Keerthi Patel, from Acharya Mechanical Engineering, 9 KAR NCC Battalion, reached the Top 5 nationally for "RollMate X" and attended the Vijayawada camp.

+Acharya Institute of Technology team secured Runners-Up and qualified for the State-Level Tournament, showing strong teamwork and dedication.

+Jayaprakash, 3rd year BA Criminology student, represents at the Asia and Oceania Flag Football Championships 2025 in China, showing dedication.

+Acharya 3rd year BCA student, Sahal secured 3rd place with a Bronze Medal at the BCU Inter-College Judo Championship, showing strong determination.

+Teams from Acharya Institute of Technology at the YUKTHI Challenge IIC Meet 2025 at MSRUAS, receiving Best Innovation Project award.

+Students from Acharya Institute of Graduate Studies represented Bengaluru City University at the All India Inter University Men's Baseball Tournament in Pune.

+Criminology and Forensic Science students visited Vidhana Soudha, observing legislative procedures, assembly functioning, security systems, and administrative processes.

+Bengaluru City University inter-college handball tournament held at Acharya Institute; St Joseph's CC and BMS College won men's and women's titles.

+Business Administration department at AIT participated in Tech Kreeda 2025 inter-department sports fest, competing in cricket, football, throwball, and athletics.

+Acharya Institutes signed an MoU with a Canadian university for academic collaboration, student exchange, faculty engagement, international exposure, and research opportunities.

+Acharya NRV School of Architecture students won the football championship at SPARCH 2026, an inter-college sports event.

+At the IBM National Hackathon 2026, Acharya Institute of Technology received institutional awards, while its student team secured a Top 5 position in South Zone.

 Educational Fairs and Admissions

 In 2024, Acharya Institutes organized the Acharya Foreign Universities Education Fair.

 Acharya celebrated "Nudi Taranga '24": A Vibrant Tribute to Karnataka's Culture and Unity in connect with Karnataka Rajyothsava.

+Acharya School of Design students visited Dubai, studying architecture, interiors, construction methods, sustainability, and global design practices.